"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 He hesitated, then stepped back.
 Shielding his eyes, Tracer charged his right fist to full power and jabbed the metal sphere head-on.

-He arrived at the test site on top of the mountain fifteen minutes later and set the two spies and the nuclear bomb core down gently.
+He arrived at the test site on top of the mountain five minutes later and set the two spies down gently.
 The staff at the grounds, returning from the evacuation, cheered for the man who'd saved their base.
 Cameras flashed blue-white all around in the hands of people who had never before seen the glowing marvel in person.
 The entire world would soon hear about his deed, but Tracer knew the best was yet to come.

-"Sorry to save you guys and run, but I have a date with the Las Vegas news!"
+"Sorry to save you guys and run, but I have a date with the Vegas news!"
 Tracer pushed off the ground and accelerated away toward the closest major population center, Las Vegas.

-'They don't want to see Jeff Boeing in there,' he thought.
-'They want to see Tracer.
+They don't want to see Jeff Boeing in there, he thought.
+They want to see Tracer.
+He felt a twinge or reluctance, or perhaps it was regret.
+None of them know me.
+None of them wants to.
+They just want their larger-than-life hero.
 Jeff Boeing just doesn't make any difference anymore.

-He reactivated his energy armor and took to the air once more.
+Pressing the pink button, he took to the air once more.
 Within the space of a minute, he descended into the heart of the city and the midst of five gigantic television news teams.

 The instant Tracer's foot touched the ground, a newswoman thrust a microphone in his face and asked, "Tracer, will you tell the viewing audience precisely what went on down there?"

 "All right," he replied.
 "The trip into the cave took me all of three minutes, and went smoothly barring a few rebounds off the walls.
 When I reached the cavern with the bomb in it, there were only two people standing guard — and they weren't doing a very good job, either.
-Their superiors probably told them that —" he switched to a Russian accent, "— no one could possibly get to you before ze bomb goes off."
+Their superiors probably told them that —" he switched to a Russian accent, "— no vone could possibly get to you before ze bomb goes off."

 Jeff Boeing stopped.
-'I don't sound like that,' he worried.
-'I've never mocked a Russian in my life.'
+I don't sound like that, he worried.
+I've never mocked a Russian in my life.

 But Tracer let it pass.
 "The agents were practically unarmed; they only had machine guns.
 They weren't expecting to see anyone, let alone the Last Armored Warrior."